Course TypeFull Time

 This unit aims to provide equine students with an introduction to the fundamental concepts and principles that underpin the marketing process.
 This broad-based unit will provide all learners with a concise and contemporary overview of marketing and give them the knowledge and skills to underpin further study in the specialist field of marketing.
 Students will be able to understand the planning needs of organisations, review marketing activity and develop a marketing plan which outlines specified strategic marketing objectives.

-• Equine Rehabilitation and Injury Management
+• Equine Injury and Rehabilitation

 This module aims to improve the learners’ awareness of the possible injuries that can affect horses, particularly competition horses.
 Different equestrian disciplines predispose horses to different types of injuries and it is important that students recognise this in order to take preventative action.